thisisartunion/kekbot/README.md

 ---

+> Usage <br>
+Change config.json with config and prefix.

 ### To-do (priority = more-or-less the position, kinda):

 - [ ] Forgot to add this, starboard, way overdue, P A N I K, ETA. next week, start of next-next week at worst.